Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Related Work

-Unlike discrete graphs, a \textbf{temporal graph} no longer observes graph evolution over time from a macro perspective but focuses on each node interaction \cite{fan2022dynamic}.
+Unlike discrete graphs, a \textbf{temporal graph} no longer observes graph evolution over time from a macro perspective but focuses on each node interaction.
 For example, CTDNE \cite{nguyen2018continuous} performs a random walk on graphs to model temporal ordered sequences of node walks.
 HTNE \cite{zuo2018embedding} is the first to utilize the Hawkes process to model historical events on temporal graphs.
 MMDNE \cite{lu2019temporal} models graph evolution over time from both macro and micro perspectives.
+STAR \cite{xu2019spatio} extracts the vector representation of neighborhood by sampling and aggregating local neighbor nodes.
+AdaNN \cite{xu2019adaptive} learns node attribute information by combining the node and its neighbors, and extracts network topology information with a random walk strategy.
 TGAT \cite{xu2020inductive} replaces traditional modeling form of self-attention with interaction temporal encoding.
 MNCI \cite{liu2021inductive} mines community and neighborhood influences to generate node representations inductively.
+TSNet \cite{zheng2021node} jointly learns temporal and structural features for node classification from the sparsified temporal graphs.
+TRRN \cite{xu2021transformer} is a transformer-style relational reasoning network with dynamic memory updating.
 TREND \cite{wen2022trend} replaces the Hawkes process with GNN to model the temporal information.
+DynG2G \cite{xu2022dyng2g} applies an inductive feedforward encoder trained with node triplet energy-based ranking loss.
+STGAN \cite{deng2022graph} is a spatio-temporal generator to predict the normal traffic dynamics and a spatio-temporal discriminator to determine whether an input sequence is real or not.
+DyGCN \cite{cui2022dygcn} is naturally generalized to a dynamic setting in an efficient manner, which propagates the change in topological structure and neighborhood embeddings along the graph to update the node embeddings.
+DyCPM \cite{duan2023dynamic} not only generates low-dimensional embedding vectors of nodes, but also aggregates the structural information and temporal information of two kinds of edges.
+TGC \cite{TGC_ML} first discusses the deep temporal graph clustering task.
+TMac \cite{liu2023tmac} introduces the temporal multi-modal graph network for acoustic event classification.
+DyExplainer \cite{wang2023dyexplainer} is a novel approach to explaining dynamic GNNs on the fly.